 What is house poor?What is house poor?

 The easiest way to avoid becoming house-poor is to stay within your budget when purchasing a home.
 The general rule is that you should pay no more than 30% of your monthly income on housing expenses.
-The key to doing this is not taking out more than you should on a mortgage.
-Keep in mind; your mortgage pre-approval is, based on your gross income, not your take-home pay.
-To calculate what your monthly housing expenses will be and subtract that from your take-home pay.
-If what’s left isn’t enough to cover your current lifestyle, either reduce your lifestyle expenses or settle for a smaller home.
+The key to this is not taking out more than you should on a mortgage.
+Remember that your pre-approval mortgage is based on your gross income, not your take-home pay.
+Calculate your monthly housing expenses and subtract that from your take-home pay.
+If what’s left isn’t enough to cover your current lifestyle, reduce your lifestyle expenses or settle for a smaller home.

 Build up your savingsBuild up your savings